- The gestation period of a cat is between 63-65 days.

-Unplanned cat pregnancy:
+Unplanned cat pregnancy

 If this is an unplanned pregnancy are you prepared for the unexpected?
-Some problems which may be encountered are:

-Difficulty giving birth, requiring an emergencyc-section.
+- Difficulty giving birth, which will require an emergency c-section.

-Death of the mother.
+- Death of the mother.

-Death of the kittens.
+- Death of the kittens.

-Mother rejecting the kittens, this will mean that the kittens will have to be hand raised for the first few weeks.
+- Rejection of kittens, this will mean that the kittens will have to be hand raised for the first few weeks.
 Hand raising kittens is a rewarding but challenging job, which requires around the clock feeding for several weeks.

-Have you found suitable homes for the kittens?
+- Have you found suitable homes for the kittens?

-Remember that microchipping is mandatory in some states in Australia, and all kittens must be microchipped before they go to their new homes.
+- Microchipping is mandatory in some states in Australia, and all kittens must be microchipped before they go to their new homes.
 So please remember to factor this into your budget.

-Please remember that there is a huge problem with unwanted cats and the shelters are overflowing with cats desperately in need of a good home, so don’t contribute to the over population of cats unless you are a registered breeder.
+Please remember that there is a huge problem with unwanted cats, and the shelters are overflowing with cats desperately in need of a good home, so don’t contribute to the overpopulation of cats unless you are a registered breeder.